-Google's recent legal spat with the U.S. Department of Justice highlights not only what information search engines record about us but also the shortcomings in a federal law that's supposed to protect online privacy.
+Google's recent legal spat with the U.S. Department of Justice highlights not only what information search engines record about us but also the shortcomings in a federal law that's supposed to protect online privacy.and

 It's only a matter of time before other attorneys realize that a person's entire search history is available for the asking, and the subpoenas begin to fly.
 This could happen in civil lawsuits or criminal prosecutions.